 Asa Shutts

-Our team evaluated existing mechanical systems across the facilities, identifying equipment requiring replacement or upgrades, and verifying proper system sizing through detailed calculations.
-We then prepared full design and construction documents to support implementation, enabling Danforth to proceed with construction.
+Our Community and Culture Practice team evaluated existing mechanical systems across multiple facilities, identified equipment for replacement or upgrade, and confirmed proper system sizing through detailed calculations.
+We then developed complete design and construction documents, enabling Danforth to move into implementation.

-At the Public Safety Campus, improvements included boiler upgrades, building automation system enhancements, a chiller replacement, and air handling unit coil replacements.
-The Convention Center received boiler upgrades and building automation system improvements.
+At the Public Safety Campus, improvements included boiler upgrades, a new chiller, enhancements to the building automation, and air handling unit coil replacements.
+At the Convention Center, the work focused on boiler upgrades and building automation system improvements.